Skip to main content

 • Requirements: Bring your own finished files to their audio standard, plus cover art and metadata

 Authors Republic suits authors who want broad distribution — including the library channel — without managing individual platform uploads.
-Like INaudio, it distributes into Audible's network non-exclusively, which makes it a viable second aggregator or alternative (subject to each retailer's own AI policy and disclosure requirements).
+Like INaudio, it distributes into major retail networks non-exclusively, but AI-voice acceptance is still subject to its own review, labeling requirements, and each retailer's policy.

 PublishDrive